coderefinery/presentations/2023-rsecon.md

 # Collaboration across funding borders

+(this slide will be reworked)

-- current team: in-person contributions to the project + volunteers
+- Current team: in-person contributions to the project + volunteers
 - Cross-advertise
 - Link to material
 - We would like to encourage our project members to help out at other workshops and vice versa
 - Teach together

 ---